-Pascale Ultré-Guérard (SIT Chair) provided some closing remarks, noting that the meeting (including the VC/WG Day) was quite productive.
+Pascale Ultré-Guérard (SIT Chair) provided some closing remarks, noting that the meeting including the day spent focusing specifically on VC and WG issues was productive and set CEOS up for a well organised and efficient Plenary meeting.
 She thanked all who prepared their materials for the meeting, and thanked the EUMETSAT team for their generous hosting of the meeting.
 She also thanked the SIT Chair Team including Steven, Mireille and Danielle, as well as the Marie-Joseé and Jono as the CEO and DCEO.

 2015 SIT Technical Workshop Participants